atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 <p align="right">Parliament Street.</p>

-I Promised you, Maitland, you should hear from me immediately on my arrival in town, and, as I have more honour than to be worse than my word (independent of any other motive) I have taken my pen in hand to oblige both you and myself (mind that, Charles) though, really, I have nothing very material to relate.
+I promised you, Maitland, you should hear from me immediately on my arrival in town, and, as I have more honour than to be worse than my word (independent of any other motive) I have taken my pen in hand to oblige both you and myself (mind that, Charles) though, really, I have nothing very material to relate.

 My guardian (old Lord Spencer) was not, I believe, very well pleased at my returning to England without [ 15 ]